On Effective Field Theories with Celestial Duals

 The standard way to check OPE associativity is to introduce a mode expansion of the participating operators and then compute their commutators using the OPE.
 If the OPE is associative, the commutator of these modes must satisfy the Jacobi identity.
 In the context of CCFT, the bulk interpretation of this procedure is opaque.
 Our goal in this paper is not just to check OPE associativity, but also to interpret the condition directly at the level of momentum space scattering amplitudes.
 To derive a more direct check of OPE associativity consider the following identity involving contour integrals\footnote{A similar analysis of the associativity of the one-loop OPE in self-dual Yang-Mills was performed in~\cite{Costello:2022upu}.}:

-This follows from the fact that the correlation functions are radially ordered and have an unambiguous meaning for all ranges of $z_i$.
+This is valid as long as all of the ($\Delta_i,s_i$) are such that the correlation functions are single-valued functions of $z_i$.
 Practically, we evaluate these integrals using the OPE.
 Thus the identity serves as a check on the OPE associativity.
 We can write this in a condensed form as

 The correlator in~(\ref{eq:doubleresidue1}) is nothing but the Mellin transform of the amplitude.
 If we parameterize the momenta of outgoing massless external particles as

 the transformation from momentum to boost eigenstates is implemented via the Mellin transform